ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-govern-components.md

-Third party tools such as [Sysdig](https://sysdig.com/secure-devops-platform/){: external} can be used to help monitor the usage in your cluster.
+Tools such as [{{site.data.keyword.mon_full_notm}}](https://www.ibm.com/cloud/cloud-monitoring) can be used to help monitor the usage in your cluster.
 If you determine that a worker node is running out of resources, you can add a new larger worker node to your cluster and then delete the existing working node.
 {:note}